RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 created with the OpenSSL `RAND_bytes()` routine.
 If the directory does not exist it's created in runtime.
 By default, `hls_path` directory is used for key files.
-Remember however you should normally restrict access to the key files which is easier when these files are stored separately from playlist and fragments.
+Remember however you should normally restrict access to key files which is easier when these files are stored separately from playlist and fragments.

     hls_key_path /tmp/keys;